dotnet/docs/docs/core/tools/dotnet-remove-reference.md

 `-f|--framework <FRAMEWORK>`

-Removes reference only when targeting a specific framework.
+Removes the reference only when targeting a specific [framework](../../standard/frameworks.md).

 ## Examples